-The Institute’s vision is to create healthy, connected communities that support active living and that advance opportunities for all people through walkable streets, livable cities and better built environments.
+The vision for the WALC Institute is to create healthy, connected communities that support active living and that advance opportunities for all people through walkable streets, livable cities and better built environments.

 The Institute’s mission is to inspire, teach, connect and support communities in their efforts to improve health and well-being through better built environments.